Applied Artificial Intelligence Conference

 - Through an integrated broadcasting for live-sessions/workshops up to 100 participants

 - Incorporation of any third-party streaming provider and embedding links to the virtual rooms directly into the agenda sessions

-The second part of the solution enables the organizers to provide a forum, where developers of AI solutions can connect with industry end-users, and let them meet virtually.
+The second part of the event platform enables the event organizers to provide a forum, where developers of AI solutions can connect with industry end-users, and let them meet virtually.

-Smart and customizable business matchmaking of the platform enables participants to easily identify relevant meeting partners, and schedule meetings with them.
+Smart and customizable business networking of the platform enables participants to easily identify relevant meeting partners, and schedule meetings with them.

 Those meetings are then taking place, through 1:1 video meetings, which enable participants to have their scheduled meetings remotely.
 It is fully integrated into the platform, so participants can meet online with just one click.
 No additional software installation or account setup is needed.

-First Virtual Event: An Experiment That Turned Out to Be More Than Successful
+First Virtual Networking Event: An Experiment That Turned Out to Be More Than Successful